ThePiteroXx/porfolio/README.md

 ## Project Overview 🎉
 My portfolio was mainly created using the three.js library.
-I created some models using bledner and integrated them into the browser and added animations.
+I created some models using blender and integrated them into the browser and added animations.

 ## Tech/framework used 🔧